Ashish-kumar-8185/FIRST_MAVEN_PROJECT/README.md

 # Jenkins_Practice
-This repo contains sample file of java, which is used to build with the help of jenkins.
-Maven tool is pre-installed in the Jenkins plugins
+This repo contains sample code of java.
+This code is built by using Apache-Maven Maven tool is installed and configured in Jenkins as plugin Manual pipeline was created by the help of github webhook.
+When the github repo finds any new change, it will automatically build and deploy the new feature to tomcat v8.5